Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-buckets.md

 * To change the default bucket directory prefix, you need {{site.s3.permissions.bucketsWrite}}.

 #### To Configure the Default Bucket Directory Prefix by Using the qq CLI
-1. To view the current default bucket directory prefix, run the {% include qq.html command="s3_get_settings" %}.
+1. To view the current default bucket directory prefix, run the {% include qq.html command="s3_get_settings" %} command.

    {{site.exampleOutput}}